Namerlight/Audiance/README.md

 | GTZAN   | [Dataset on Kaggle](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) | Yes, it's not a *great* dataset but it's a classic one.
 Train/Test/Val Split was done manually but I may add a splitting script later |

 ## Folder Structure
+Somewhat tentative and may change in the future.
 ```
 │
 ├─── data\